enkidevs/curriculum/mongodb/intro/aggregation-ii/aggregation-group.md

 ---
 ## Content

 The aggregation `$group` stage is used to group documents by a specified expression.
-The grouped documents are send to the next stage and split into a document for each grouping.
-Also, each outputed document contains an `_id` with a distinct group by key.
+The grouped documents are sent to the next stage and split into a document for each grouping.
+Also, each outputted document contains an `_id` with a distinct group by key.

 The syntax for `$group` is:
 ```javascript